 IN Winter 2015

 Is it possible to know whether the work we do makes any difference or whether the tasks and actions with which we fill our hours are meaningful?
-At my job I frequently employ diagrams called logic models—tools that can be used to plan, design, and evaluate strategies and projects.
-Typically represented through a series of […]
+At my job […]

 Read MoreIN Summer 2016